-A social media presence will gain you nothing if you don’t have a profound social media strategy outlining how you aim to attain your goals.
+A successful social media presence needs a profound social media strategy outlining how you aim to reach your goals.

 However, social media can boost or bust your marketing success.
 And just as any business venture without a business strategy is most likely to fail, your social media presence is doomed to fail without a solid plan.